CDCgov/tostadas/docs/user-guide/general_NCBI_submission_guide.md

 ### NCBI Center Account

 To submit to NCBI using TOSTADAS, you first need to establish an account with NCBI.
-If you're submitting on behalf of a group (e.g., a CDC branch, or a state Public Health Lab), you will want to create one account for your center to use.
+When submitting on behalf of a group (e.g., a CDC branch, or a state Public Health Lab), you will want to create one account for your center to use.
 NCBI has information on how to create an account [here](https://www.nlm.nih.gov/ncbi/workshops/2023-06_organizing-biology-data/supplemental-files/NCBIAccountFlyer.pdf).
 You may already have a personal NCBI account, but you should create a Center-level account.
 You will need to configure the TOSTADAS submission config file with your NCBI account username and password to facilitate submissions via ftp.

 To create a Center Account: